gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 #### Begin the survey

-- You will see the Participant ID on the top of implied consent.
-Take a note of this participant ID (only the numeric code without comma or hyphen).
+- You will see the Participant ID on the top of implied consent. *Take a note* of this participant ID (only the numeric code without comma or hyphen) in "Penn State Vision Screening Score Sheet".

 Conduct the implied verbal consent.

+>"*Welcome to this study.
+You could read the summary explanation of this study and click next button to move to the next page.
+There is one thing I want to highlight: your participation is voluntary and you may decide to stop at any time.
+You do not have to answer any questions that you do not want to answer. *"

-You may say to the participant or have them read the following text:
+Optional: You may say to the participant or have them read the following text:

-You are being invited to participate in a research study.
+"You are being invited to participate in a research study.

 -	The purpose of this voluntary research study is to investigate how human beings perceive motion in an experimental setting.
 The results of this research study will help scientists gain a deeper understanding of what contributes to individual differences in motion perception, and whether or how motion perception is correlated with other aspects of life.